Docs Menu

 i) A Java Service cannot invoke or call any other Java Service.

-ii) A Java Service cannot invoke or call any other API.
+ii) A Java Service cannot invoke or call any other API service.

 Code Window